Balanced VS. Unbalanced Headphones: Complete Beginner’s Guide 2022

 Shortcomings Of Balanced Headphones

-Even though balanced connections seem really great after that little explanation, they too, have their flaws.
+Even though balanced connections seem great after that little explanation, they also have flaws.
 Here’s a brief overview of some of the impending shortcomings of true balanced headphones:

 Audio Quality Fluctuations

-At a first glance, it may seem like balanced headphones probably give off the best audio quality out there.
-And while that’s not entirely false, there are some exceptions as well.
+At first glance, it may seem like balanced headphones probably give off the best audio quality out there.
+And while that’s not entirely false, there are some exceptions.

 For instance – they are indeed great for driving out external interferences.
-But since the source signal directly splits down into two equal phases, the impedance doubles down too.
+But since the source signal directly splits down into two equal phases, the impedance also doubles.
 And that can sometimes amplify the sound way too much and cause fluctuations in the audio quality.

 Affordability Issues

-Since balanced headphones have a lot more complex set-up procedures going on, they definitely do not come cheap.
-They may not cost an arm and a leg yet but still, the price can seem quite high at times.
-Especially, for something as simple as headphones.
+Since balanced headphones have a lot more complex set-up procedures.
+They definitely do not come cheap.
+They may not cost an arm and a leg yet, but the price can still seem quite high.
+Especially for something as simple as headphones.

 However, the situation is improving significantly as the technology is developing continuously.
-Hopefully, that day isn’t far away when you’ll get to buy great quality balanced headphones at an affordable price range.
+Hopefully, that day isn’t far away when you’ll buy great quality balanced headphones at an affordable price.

 Complicated Connectivity

-Well, the idea behind balanced headphones is a lot more complicated and sciency than it seems.
+Well, the idea behind balanced headphones is a lot more complicated and science than it seems.
 As a result, lots of people find it quite hard to configure when something goes wrong.

 Even slight changes in the circuit system can generate significant degradation in audio quality.
 And when that happens, especially in a premium quality appliance, it becomes a liability.

-Then you have no choice but to seek out the help of the professionals Which’s pretty time-consuming.
-In some cases, you have to go for a certain monetary compensation as well.
+Then you have no choice but to seek the help of the professionals, Which’s pretty time-consuming.
+In some cases, you also have to go for a certain monetary compensation.
 Needless to say, how frustrating it is when that ends up happening.

 Balanced Vs. Unbalanced Headphones

-So far, we have talked a lot about the concept and tried our best to explain it properly.
-But to catch on to the actual differences, let’s do a little math, shall we?
+So far, we have discussed the concept and tried our best to explain it properly.
+But to catch on to the differences, let’s do a little math, shall we?

 Don’t worry.
 We will try to carry the equation out as simply as possible.
 But first, let’s get some stuff right.